joshpinto6/GodotMage/docs/docs/intro.md

 # Introduction

-This site is a **Work in Progress.** I still need to add more content. - joshpinto6
+This site is a **Work in Progress.** I'm constantly adding content, though! -joshpinto6

+Anyone will be able to contribute to GodotMage's high-quality, open-source content.
+There's even see an "Edit this page" button below every article! 👇
 <!--
 Let's discover **Docusaurus in less than 5 minutes**.